 1 package active dry yeast, dissolved in warm water according to product directions

 Start by dissolving yeast packet in water according to the directions on the packet.
 While the yeast is doing its thing, in a medium sized bowl, add 3 cups flour, & salt.
-To this add the maple syrup, melted butter, egg, and warm tea *Note: Do NOT use hot tea, hot liquids will scorch the yeast and render it useless, allow the tea to cool until warm before adding it to the recipe.
+To this add the maple syrup, melted butter, egg, warm tea, and milk *Note: Do NOT use hot tea, hot liquids will scorch the yeast and render it useless, allow the tea to cool until warm before adding it to the recipe.

 Add dissolved yeast and stir until a nice dough is formed.
 Depending on the day you may find that you need to add more flour or more tea/milk.
 I find that humidity plays a huge roll in bread making.